 Advanced placement (AP) courses are college level courses designed for high school students.
-These courses are offered by the College Board in the United States, and aim at preparing students to rigorous college level courses, where the can actually obtain college credit, besides optimizing their favorability in many local and most American Universities in the world.ap
+These classes are offered by the College Board in the United States, and aim at preparing students to rigorous college level courses, where the can actually obtain college credit, besides optimizing their favorability in many local and most American universities in the world.

-- You can earn college credit for these course, and yet get ahead on college-level work
+• You can earn college credit thus providing an opportunity to get ahead on college-level work

-- You college admission process indicates your commitment to academic excellence.
+• Your college admission will indicate your commitment to academic excellence.

-- You overview the most updated pieces of knowledge and research.
+• You study the most updated pieces of knowledge and research.

 AP exam grades are reported on a 5-point scale as follows: